Aiden-ytarame/PAMultiplayer/README.md

 ## **Known Issues**

-It doesnt spawn Players in.

 There's problems with closing the server and disconnecting a player.

 Not regenerating health on level restart.

+Desync due to the time it takes to load a level(not 100% sure about this one, but the fix would be to trigger the level restart when the level starts not when it loads up)

-Desync issues when dying close to a checkpoint
+Desync issues when dying close to a checkpoint.

+Desync issues when taking damage before a player joins.

 ## **Plans**

-* Get the basic mod working.
-* Change how it handles rotation.
+* Interpolate player position between packets.
 * Sync random seed.
 * Make a lobby instead of current system.